Towards a Robust Deep Neural Network in Texts: A Survey: Discussions

+We have reviewed nearly 20 published or pre-printed papers on the topic of defense methods against adversarial attacks.
+In reviewing these methods, we have some interesting findings, including challenges, which may shed new light on designing more robust models.

+\textbf{Application of adversarial examples.} In order to ensure the safety of the model, we can employ adversarial samples to expose its vulnerabilities for further improvements actively.
+For example, Blohm \etal{} \cite{mbgjesxyntv2018} generated adversarial examples to discover the limitations of their machine reading comprehension model.
+In different scenarios\cite{xyyphqzxl2019}, their model is robust against meaning-preserving lexical substitutions but fails in importance-based attacks.
+Fortunately, some other attributions (\eg{}, answer by elimination via ranking plausibility\cite{jehkjh2005}) can be added to improve the model's performance.
+Cheng \etal{} \cite{mcjyhzpyccjh2018} proposed a projected gradient method to verify the robustness of seq2seq models.
+They find that seq2seq models are more robust to adversarial attacks than CNN-based classifiers.
+Through the various adversarial examples, we can know which features, functions, or models can better resist these attacks and guide us where to start and how to improve.

+\textbf{Lacking beachmarks.} Various methods have been proposed to study adversarial attacks and defenses in texts, but there is no benchmark.
+Researchers use different datasets (in Section \ref{datasets}) in their works, making it difficult to compare these methods' advantages and disadvantages.
+Meanwhile, it also affects the selection of metrics.
+There is no exact statement about which metric measure is better in a situation and why it is more useful than others.
+Some comparisons have been made in Textbugger \cite{jfsjtdbltw2019} with several metrics.
+The best one in this work may be only suitable for it, but ineffective in other works.

+\textbf{Generalization abilities of detectors.} Tackling the unknown adversarial attacks is one of the main challenges for defense.
+In the past four years, researchers have been working towards this goal to design a general method.
+However, none of the existing works meet this need.
+We think that future work can focus more on designing a general defense to a single NLP task and then extending it to other NLP tasks.

-In terms of quick start in this aspect, it is short of an open-source toolbox (\textit{e.g.}, AdvBox\cite{advbox} and cleverhans\cite{papernot2016cleverhans} in image domain) for the research on adversarial texts.
-The toolboxes in image domain integrate existing representative methods of generating adversarial images.
+\textbf{A Platform for research.} In terms of a quick start in this aspect, it is necessary to establish an open-source toolbox (\eg{}, AdvBox\cite{advbox} and cleverhans\cite{papernot2016cleverhans} in the image domain) for the research on adversarial texts.
+The toolboxes in the image domain integrate existing representative methods of generating adversarial images.
 People can easily do some further studies by them, which reduce time consumption for repetition and promote the development in this field.
-Compared with those in image domain, there is only one visual analytics framework proposed by Laughlin et al.\cite{blcckskek2019} in texts.
-But it is lack of diverse attack and defense methods, which can be integrated to make it more powerful.
+Compared with those in the image domain, the visual analytics framework proposed by Laughlin \etal{}\cite{blcckskek2019} lacks diverse attack and defense methods.
+TextAttack \cite{morris2020textattack} contains some representative attacks, including char-level, word-level, and sentence-level.
+If more attack and defense methods can be incorporated into it, the toolbox will become more powerful.